GFaure9/yaml-ML/examples/usage_example/README.md

 python -m yaml_ml --cfg customers_pipeline.yaml
 ```

-The trained model in PKL format as well as a recap file of the computed evaluation scores will
+The trained model in PKL format,
+along with a summary file of the computed evaluation scores,
-be saved in the output folder.
+will be saved in the output folder.

 >[!NOTE]
 > Running the command for multiple configuration files (i.e. giving the folder path were